Ontario legislature in session this weekend to try to end college teachers’ strike

 But Don Sinclair, CEO of the College Employer Council, said his team didn't get the message.

-"The colleges bargaining team has not received any request from the provincially appointed mediator about bargaining this weekend," he said in a written statement.
+"The colleges' bargaining team has not received any request from the provincially appointed mediator about bargaining this weekend," he said in a written statement.

 The 12,000 professors, instructors, counsellors, and librarians went on strike Oct.
 15.